You may always be interested in learning a foreign language. But picking a language that suits you best can be exciting yet challenging.

 4. Global recognition and demand

 German GDP contributes one-fifth to the GDP of the European Union.
-And with many government regulations and social help programs, it is a “social market” economy based on market principles.
+With many government regulations and social help programs, it is a “social market” economy based on market principles.

 With about 84 million consumers, Germany is the EU’s largest market.
-So besides its own borders, its market has a global impact.
+Its market has a global aim and a border pact.

 As French-speaking countries engage with the rest of the world more intensively, it has become an essential language in commerce and economics.